gracenc12/rfm-and-marketing-campaign-analysis/README.md

 Despite having a large customer base, the company faces challenges in optimizing its marketing efforts due to the lack of targeted and efficient strategies.
 Therefore, data-driven insights are needed to enhance marketing effectiveness and improve customer engagement through **segmented marketing**.

 ## Problem Statement
 The company has been running various marketing campaigns.
-However, **customer response to marketing campaigns remains relatively low**, indicating that the **marketing strategy is not yet effective and efficient**.
+However, **customer response to marketing campaigns remains relatively low** and **marketing strategy is not yet effective and efficient**.
 This condition suggests that marketing budget allocation may not be optimized and could hinder revenue growth.
 Hence, the company needs a strategic data analysis approach to improve marketing efficiency through segmentation.

 ## Goals (Objectives)